ballerburg9005/text-2-midi-2-acid/README.md

 ### Installation & Running

 1. Install **rtmidi** and **mididings** via pip or package manager
+2. put 2spawnmidi and 2spawnmidiports into /usr/local/bin/
-2. run 2spawnmidi in background, e.g. via screen
+3. run 2spawnmidi in background, e.g. with "screen 2spawnmidiports"
 4. launch Wine or DAW and set up routing to your synths
 5. run acid2midi.py